pallets-eco/flask-admin/README.rst

 Documentation
 -------------
-Flask-Admin is extensively documented, you can find `documentation here <http://readthedocs.org/docs/flask-admin>`_.
+Flask-Admin is extensively documented, you can find all of the documentation at `http://readthedocs.org/docs/flask-admin <http://readthedocs.org/docs/flask-admin>`_.

 The docs are auto-generated for the *.rst* files in the */doc* folder.
 So if you come across any errors, or think of anything that should be included, then please make the changes and submit them as a *pull-request*.